BC (British Columbia) Provincial Payroll Information

 Parental Leave

-Time with Employer No specific time period
+Time with Employer No waiting period.

 Length of Leave 61 consecutive weeks for a birth mother or 62 weeks for an adoptive parent.

-Extension of Leave Up to 6 weeks
+Extension of Leave Up to 6 weeks under certain circumstances.

 Reservist Leave